sourcepole/learning_ansible/README.md

       $ vim inventory/production
       vm

-* tell ansible about where it's resources are
+* tell ansible about where its resources are

       $ vim ansible.cfg
       [defaults]